vmware-archive/heist/docs/topics/quickstart.rst

 Don't worry, this is a snap!
 Once Heist is installed you will need a Salt Master to connect to.
-If you have an existing Salt Master running you can skip this section.
+If you have an existing Salt Master running you can skip this section, just run `heist` on your Salt Master.

-Download the all-in-one Salt binary for Linux (Windows coming soon!):
+Download the all-in-one Salt binary for Linux or Mac (Windows coming soon!):

 For Linux: